 12.2 Ethical Business Practices.
 Company shall maintain written policies and procedures requiring its employees and contractors to comply with all applicable laws relating to bribery, corruption, antitrust, competition law, anti-monopoly law, anti-money-laundering, privacy, confidentiality, environmental practices, labor practices, health and safety, and other laws relating to ethical business practices.
 Company shall train its employees to exercise ethical business practices and provide proof of its policies, procedures, and training to Seagate upon request.
 Seagate may immediately terminate this Agreement if Company breaches any provision of this paragraph.

 12.3 International Trade Compliance.
-Company shall comply with all international trade, export control and other laws affecting Company Data and its use of any Services.
-Company shall ensure, and require its users to ensure, that (a) the Portals and Services may not be used by restricted party or a party owned or controlled by one or more restricted parties (U.S. government restricted parties lists are found at: http://www.bis.doc.gov/complianceandenforcement/liststocheck.htm); (b) used in destinations subject to comprehensive U.S. embargoes on Cuba, Iran, North Korea, Syria, and the Crimea region of Ukraine or in or in embargoed countries as determined by other applicable countries' laws affecting Company Data and its use of the Services; (c) used for in activities related to weapons of mass destruction including, designing, developing, producing, or using nuclear, chemical, or biological weapons, materials, or facilities, or activities related to missiles or supporting missile projects; (d) used for other military or military intelligence or security classified end uses (including to processing technical data controlled under the U.S. International Traffic in Arms Regulations) or other applicable countries' laws on military or military intelligence or security classified end uses; or (e) used in the manner that requires any export (or other) license or approval under the laws of any applicable country where Company has not obtained and maintained such license or approval.
+Company shall comply with all international trade, export control and other laws affecting Stored Data and its use of any Services.
+Company shall ensure, and require its users to ensure, that (a) the Portals and Services may not be used by restricted party or a party owned or controlled by one or more restricted parties (U.S. government restricted parties lists are found at: http://www.bis.doc.gov/complianceandenforcement/liststocheck.htm); (b) used in destinations subject to comprehensive U.S. embargoes on Cuba, Iran, North Korea, Syria, and the Crimea region of Ukraine or in or in embargoed countries as determined by other applicable countries' laws affecting Stored Data and its use of the Services; (c) used for in activities related to weapons of mass destruction including, designing, developing, producing, or using nuclear, chemical, or biological weapons, materials, or facilities, or activities related to missiles or supporting missile projects; (d) used for other military or military intelligence or security classified end uses (including to processing technical data controlled under the U.S. International Traffic in Arms Regulations) or other applicable countries' laws on military or military intelligence or security classified end uses; or (e) used in the manner that requires any export (or other) license or approval under the laws of any applicable country where Company has not obtained and maintained such license or approval.
 Company shall inform each User in writing that Company and Seagate may delay, suspend, or terminate the Services for such User should such User not be permitted to receive or use the Services under applicable international trade, export control and other laws.
-The Services Terms may set forth additional international trade requirements for specific Services.
-A violation of the provisions of this section (or international trade requirements in the Services Terms) serves as grounds for immediate suspension or termination of services by Seagate.
+The Services may set forth additional international trade requirements for specific Services.
+A violation of the provisions of this section (or international trade requirements in the Services) serves as grounds for immediate suspension or termination of the Services by Seagate.
 Company shall fully indemnify and hold Seagate Indemnitees harmless against any and all costs, expenses, fees (including attorneys' fees), and penalties resulting from Company’s and its Users’ failure to comply with the provisions of this section.

 12.4 Assignment.
 Company shall not assign this Agreement or any right or interest, or delegate any obligation, under this Agreement to any other party.
 Any attempted assignment or delegation in contravention of the prior sentence is void.
 Subject to the foregoing, this Agreement will be binding upon, and inure to the benefit of the parties and their respective permitted successors and assigns.

-12.5 No Third-Party Beneficiary Rights.
+12.5 No Third-party Beneficiary Rights.
 Only the parties named in this Agreement have any rights or remedies under this Agreement.
-If Seagate accepts a purchase order from Company’s Affiliates, the Affiliates will become bound by all terms of the Agreement and Company shall assume joint and several liability for all obligations relating to the purchase order and its Affiliates’ acts and omissions, including, payment for all Services provided to the Affiliates
+If Seagate accepts a purchase order from Company’s Affiliates, the Affiliates will become bound by all terms of the Agreement and Company shall assume joint and several liability for all obligations relating to the purchase order and its Affiliates’ acts and omissions, including, payment for all Services provided to the Users.

 12.6 Force Majeure.
 Neither party will be liable to the other for breach of this Agreement if its performance, other than a failure to pay Fees when due, is delayed by circumstances beyond its reasonable control (including hurricanes, earthquakes, epidemics, pandemics, other acts of God or of nature, strikes or other labor disputes, riots or other acts of civil disorder, acts of war, terrorism, acts of governments such as expropriation, condemnation, embargo, changes in laws, and shelter-in-place or similar orders) and is neither due to its fault nor its account in accordance with applicable law.